selerio/selerio-arkit-basics/README.md

-- Get your API Key from the [developer console](https://console.selerio.io/dashboard)

 - Clone this repo from [here](https://github.com/selerio/selerio-arkit-basics.git)

-- Install cocoapods, if not already installed, using `brew install cocoapods`

-- From the root directory run `pod install`

-- Open the project in xcode by clicking on `SelerioARKitBasics.xcworkspace`
+- Open the project in xcode by clicking on `SelerioARKitBasics.xcodeproject`

-- Add the API key that you generated from the console in the file `ViewController.swift`

 - Build the project and run it on an ARKit compatible iOS device

+Minimum requirements: Xcode >=10.0, iOS >=12.0

 ![Demo](./demo.gif)